-Fast forward to the 2000’s and the office landscape changed again, characterized by creative offices filled with foosball tables and bean bags.
-This is when the open office concept really started to take off in the US as a backlash to the cubicle farm.
-In addition, companies looked to promote leisure time in the the work place and embraced the newly-enabled concept of remote work.
+Fast forward to the 2000’s and the office landscape changed again, characterized by creative spaces filled with foosball tables and bean bags.
+This is when the open office concept really started to take off in the U.S. as a backlash to the cubicle farm.
+In addition, companies looked to promote leisure time in the the workplace and embraced the newly-enabled concept of remote work.

 Biophilia and the Digital Workplace

 In June of 1997, a study done by the University of Calgary monitored workers as they transitioned from cubicles to an open office.
-Physcologists monitored workers before, 4 weeks and then 6 months after the move.
-They found that new space was disruptive and stressful, and ultimately resulted in a loss of productivity.
+Psychologists monitored workers before, 4 weeks after, and then 6 months after the move.
+They found that the new space was disruptive and stressful, and ultimately resulted in a loss of productivity.

 The ROI of Productivity